 Note – my reasons for not buying these items from Grove Collaborative have nothing to do with quality.
 Everything I’ve purchased from them, or gotten for free because I’m a VIP member, has been exceptional.
 I simply do not buy these items for personal reasons.

-I’ve used their walnut scrubber sponge before, but they’re a bit out of my price range to buy on a consistent basis.
+I’ve used their walnut scrubber sponges before, but they’re a bit out of my price range to buy on a consistent basis.
 However, I fully take advantage of them when they’re free for VIP members.

 I created my own hand sanitizer recipe that’s really easy to make.
 Since I already have everything on hand and we don’t use it often anyway, I prefer to just make it myself.